SmithsonianWorkshops/2019-06-04-NMNH/GenomeAnnotationGuide.md

 ### 3. Get the assembly stats with `assembly-stats`

 For this workshop, we will use the genome assembly of *Drosophila hydei*, which size is 147 Mb.
-You can copy the assembly file from `/data/workshops/GAworkshop/Dhydei_genome.fa` (FOR NOW, THE FILE IS IN `/scratch/genomics/tsuchiyam/workshops/GAworkshop/assembly/Dhydei_genome.fa`).
+You can copy the assembly file from `/data/workshops/GAworkshop/Dhydei_genome.fa`.
 You should copy it to your `assembly` folder.

 <details><summary>SOLUTION</summary>
 <p>